 - Turn on/off invitations to participate in research (Communications tab): LinkedIn allows companies to ask questions of the LinkedIn user base.
 While the information for such a survey is completely private, you can turn it off.

 - Select who can see your connections (Profile tab): By clicking your connections for this option, all your connections can view your list of connections.
 Unless you are worried about competitors sniping contacts from your LinkedIn list, you should probably leave this setting on.

 - Select what others see when you’ve viewed their profile (Profile tab): LinkedIn likes to inform users that people in their industry have viewed their LinkedIn profile.
 LinkedIn’s default setting allows other users to know someone visited their profile page, but only by industry and general title.
 You can also just turn it off entirely, so no information is broadcasted to other LinkedIn users when your visit their profile.

-- Turn on/off your activity broadcasts (Profile tab): People use LinkedIn not only to track colleagues, but to see the collective activity of businesses in the company profiles section.
+- Turn on/off your news mention broadcasts (Profile tab): People use LinkedIn not only to track colleagues, but to see the collective activity of businesses in the company profiles section.
 When you update your resume, that information gets fed into company profiles and also LinkedIn’s Movers & Shakers list.
 You must also decide whether or not to include your status update and make it available to your connections.

 - Manage Advertising Preferences (Account tab): This allows you to turn off cookie tracking by LinkedIn.